Continuing the successful reopening of campus requires all of us to make hard sacrifices to protect our own health and that of our fellow Broncos.

 - Engaging in a conversation with my housemates or roommates about behavioral expectations, such as social behavior and living arrangement cleanliness

-Complying with our collective commitment to safety efforts during this pandemic will clear a path to reopening campus.
+Complying with our collective commitment to safety efforts during this pandemic will clear a path to keeping our campus open.
 Likewise, failing to comply is a serious violation of the Student Conduct Code.
 The Student Conduct Code and disciplinary action applies to all students whether on or off campus.
 Students who are cited for failing to abide by campus, county, or state health and safety protocols are subject to the full range of disciplinary actions.
 Please note that SCU reserves the right to maintain more restrictive provisions than Santa Clara County.